ccbest/geostructures/CONTRIBUTING.md

 In all instances of the above, definitions should be sub-ordered alphabetically (init being the only exception).

+Tests should follow the same order as defined in the actual code.

 ### Pull Request Requirements

 Code submitted within a merge request should be well-structured and commented.
 Specifically, all code must: